Search

-We may collect personal information about you in a variety of ways, for example, through our website, social media channels; by telephone and fax; in a face-to-face meeting in connection with job placement; or in connection with interactions with business partners and clients.
-Depending on the nature of the relationship with you, we may collect selected personal data, in particular (as permitted by local law) contact information (such as name, postal address, email and telephone contact);
+We may collect personal information about you in a variety of ways, such as through our website, social media channels; by telephone and fax; in a face-to-face meeting in connection with a job placement; or in connection with interactions with business partners and clients.
+Depending on the nature of our relationship with you, we may collect selected personal information, in particular (as permitted by local law) contact information (such as name, postal address, email and telephone contact details);

 information you provide about friends or other people you would like to contact.
-(The operator assumes that the other person has previously given authorisation/consent to such communication); and
+(The operator assumes that the other person has previously given permission/consent for such communication); and

-other information that you may provide to us, e.g. in surveys or via the “Contact Us” button, or “Submit” on our site.
+other information you can provide us with, e.g. during surveys or via the “Contact us” button, or “Submit” on our website.

-In addition, if you are a temporarily assigned employee or job seeker, apply for a job, or register to apply for a position, we may collect the following categories of personal data (as permitted by local law): employment history and education history;
+In addition, if you are a temporary employee or job applicant, applying for a job, or registering to apply for a job, we may collect the following categories of personal information (as permitted by local law):employment history and education history;

-level of foreign language proficiency and other job-related abilities and skills;
+level of foreign language skills and other job-related skills and abilities;

 birth number;